awsdocs/aws-proton-user-guide/doc_source/ag-svc-instance-update.md

 `MAJOR_VERSION`
 In this mode, the service instance is deployed and updated with the published, recommended \(latest\) major and minor version of the current template by default\.
 You can also specify a different major version that is higher than the major version in use and a minor version \(optional\)\.

 You can attempt to cancel a service instance update deployment if the `deploymentStatus` is `IN_PROGRESS`\.
-When you do this, AWS Proton attempts to cancel the deployment\.
+AWS Proton attempts to cancel the deployment\.
 Successful cancellation *isn’t* guaranteed\.

 When you cancel an update deployment, AWS Proton attempts to cancel the deployment as listed in the following steps\.
 + Sets the deployment state to `CANCELLING`\.